eric-newcomer/eric-newcomer/README.md

 ### Hi, I'm Eric 👋

-My name is Eric and I'm a Software Engineer at Cisco, working on the Solution Engineering Team.
-I recently completed my undergraduate degree in Computer Science at Cal Poly San Luis Obispo.
-Outside of work, I serve as the National Co-Director of Engineering of Hack4Impact, an organization that builds software for nonprofits.
-Feel free to reach out or contact me!
+My name is Eric and I'm a Software Engineer at Google, working on the Cloud AI and Industry Solutions team.

 <!--
 **eric-newcomer/eric-newcomer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.